-- The Captain Commander Genryusai Yamamoto of Bleach.
-The leader of the shinigami and by far the oldest, he's been around so long and been part of so many battles that he's nearly impossible to beat in a one-on-one fight.
+- The Captain Commander Genryusai Yamamoto is the leader of the Shinigami and by far the oldest, and he's been around so long and been part of so many battles that he's nearly impossible to beat in a one-on-one fight.
 He's more heavily scarred than any of the other shinigami, and tends to refer to other characters as "brats", and won't hesitate to belittle them if he thinks they aren't living up to their role as protectors of the spirit world.

 - Naruto offers Hiruzen Sarutobi and Onoki, the Third Hokage and Tsuchikage respectively.
 Both were students of the founding leader of their respective villages and have lived through three Shinobi World Wars.
 Despite their power and skill both are also notably past their prime, Hiruzen's chakra pool having dwindled due to age and Onoki suffering literally debilitating back pains.
 Danzo also qualifies to an extent, but has notably taken to avoiding direct battle in his old age due to his fear of death.